Last Updated: July 3, 2021

 Qustodio is a unique tool that provides insight into your kid’s online activity.
 It relieves parents’ concerns with smart filters that can block inappropriate content and show social media activity, calls, and physical locations.

-Qustodio parental controls work on the most popular devices and OSs, such as Windows, Android, iPhone, Mac, and Kindle.
+Qustodio parental controls work on the most popular devices and OSs, such as Windows, Android, iPhone, Mac, Kindle, and Chromebook.
 The free version gives you some basic options, but you can unlock all features by upgrading to the premium plan.

 Qustodio Monitoring Features

 Qustodio has fantastic tools that help you monitor and track your child’s online activity and enhance their internet safety.
 Let’s take a look at them.

 With countless apps and games on the market, it’s hard to keep track.
 You don’t want to risk your child downloading something they shouldn’t.
 Qustodio parental control allows you to set time limits for apps and block access if necessary.